Flaminius Raiberti: Deputy

 He showed his liberal views in discussions on employment contracts, social assistance, workers' pensions, working hours and subsidized housing.

-Raiberti became a member of the Association internationale pour la protection légale des travaileurs, which aimed for the unification of international labor unification.
+Raiberti became a member of the Association internationale pour la protection légale des travailleurs, which aimed for the unification of international labor unification.

 In 1908 he joined the Musée social, primarily to participate in its new section on urban and rural hygiene.

 Local politics

 Raiberti rejected the dual mandate, refusing to become a candidate for Mayor of Nice, which he felt would give him undue advantage in national elections.

 However he was General Councilor for Contes from 1901 and was elected to represent Menton in 1919.

 He was president of the Alpes-Maritimes Departmental Assembly from 1911 to 1927.

 During his long term of office Raiberti converted the Alpes-Maritimes to a more democratic Republicanism in place of rule by opportunistic notables.

 The old guard of politicians, whose power he gradually attacked, had close ties to banking, insurance, railway and real estate interests and used vote-buying and intimidation to stay in power.

 As a deputy he intervened in budget discussion in favor of development of his region, and played an important role in development of railways, including the Puget-Théniers – Saint-André line and the Nice – Cuneo line that connects Nice to the Italian border.
 He also ensured fast trains from Nice to Paris.